orel56000/KeepMyDoorOpen/README.md

 # KeepMyDoorOpen
-A FiveM server-side script that keeps your door open if you hold down the F key while exiting.
+A FiveM client-side script that keeps your door open if you hold down the F key while exiting.

 /-/ INSTALLATION \\-\
 1. Create a folder named KeepMyDoorOpen inside your server's resources folder.